 What do you like best about El Malecon boardwalk?
 You can comment below :-).

-Hey, if you like this post, pin it for others to find also.
+Hey, if you like this guide to Puerto Vallarta, pin it for others to find also.
 Thx!